froscon/engelsystem/.github/README.md

 To update to a new upstream version, rebase the current `main` branch on the upstream's `main` branch.
 If the rebase looks good and the whole setup boots locally, then (and only then) force-push the result back to `main`.
-Finally, go to `helfen.froscon.org`, pull the changes, rebuild the docker container, restart it and (most likely) run the migrations.
+Finally, go to your server, pull the changes, rebuild the docker container, restart it and (most likely) run the migrations.

 ```bash